A quick review of investment strategies and how to use them to maximize your gains

 Risk Tolerance

-Different investments are inherently more volatile than others, and your risk appetite will help determine which works best for you.
-For example, investing actively and holding single stocks makes your portfolio more prone to volatile movements and mayhem than those broader holdings often associated with more passive methods.
+Some investments are inherently more volatile than others, and your risk appetite will help determine which works for you.
+For example, investing actively and holding single stocks can make your portfolio more prone to volatile movements and mayhem than those broader holdings often associated with more passive methods.

 Account Breakdown

-Different accounts make sense for different investments, and holding the wrong investment inside the wrong account can easily create unwanted tax bills if not handled correctly.
-For example, you’ll get taxed on dividend payments and, for mutual funds, year-end taxable gains unless you hold them inside a tax-advantaged retirement account like a 401(k).
+Different types of investment accounts make sense for different types of investments, and holding the wrong investment inside the wrong account can easily create unwanted tax bills if not handled correctly.
+For example, you’ll get taxed on dividend payments and, for mutual funds, year-end taxable gains unless you hold them inside a tax-advantaged retirement account like an IRA.

 In Sum

-If you don't enjoy interacting with the markets day-to-day, then that good ole’ passive investing is probably where you belong.
+If you don't enjoy or don't have time to interact with the markets day-to-day, and your managing your investments on your own, then that good ole’ passive investing is probably where you belong.
 You can’t consider any one factor in isolation.
 You’ll need to review your situation holistically and decide what makes the most sense for you and your money based on the above factors.

 Conclusion